10 Best Herbal Juices For Stye

 hypericum perforatum juice

-Hypericum perforatum, commonly known as St. John's Wort, has been traditionally used for its anti-inflammatory and antimicrobial properties, making it a potential natural remedy for stye, a bacterial infection of the eyelid.
+Hypericum perforatum, commonly known as St. John's Wort, has been traditionally used for its anti-inflammatory and antimicrobial properties, making it a potential natural remedy for stye, which is an infection of the eyelid glands.

 2. Stinging nettle (Urtica dioica)